 The answer?
 Yes.
 But not always.

-An API is powerful, and it can be used to drive the exchange of data in EDI.
-But B2B software users need to be sure the right pieces are in place before using it for EDI transactions.
+Having the proper workflow in place will drive the exchange of data in EDI.
+But B2B software users need to be sure the right pieces are in place before using API it for EDI transactions.